GuilhermeS0uza/GuilhermeS0uza/README.md

 ### Hello!
 I'm Guilherme.
 ##
 - 📍 Currently i'm studying Analysis and Systems Development at UNIP.
-- 🌐 I'm more developed in the Data Science area.
+- 🌐 I'm more developed in the Back-end area.
 - 📧 Contact me at: guibsouza04@gmail.com
 ##